June 16, 2020

 While popular media invariably portrays scientists as either geniuses who always have breakthrough discoveries or nerds without social skills, each Curiosity episode gives viewers a window into the rigor of scientific inquiry and the resilience it requires.
 “The goal for us is to tell a truly engaging story.
 We don’t want these to be science lectures; we want to entertain and engage people and grab them on an emotional level.
 Because that’s how we can make an impact,” said Kawalek.

-STAGE’s Director of Science, Dr. Sunanda Prabhu-Gaunkar, joined the STAGE lab as a postdoc and taught herself filmmaking in order to create the series.
+STAGE’s Director of Science and Director of Curiosity, Dr. Sunanda Prabhu-Gaunkar, joined the STAGE lab as a postdoc and taught herself filmmaking in order to create the series.
 “The scientific process inspires our filmmaking,” she said.
 “The workflow embraces failure, remains receptive to discoveries through iteration, and allows for risk-taking, all within a highly collaborative process.”

 Ellen Askey, the pilot episode’s co-director, is a Cinema and Media Studies major in The College.
 She joined as a first-year, with prior experience of making narrative films, and worked on the series across her college career.
 “Showing a story develop over time can be powerful,” she said.
 “We hope to get it out there to a lot of people who are and who are not yet interested in science.”